Yizack/mailchannels/README.md

 Already implemented features are marked with a checkmark.
 Please open an issue if you find any bugs or missing features.

+> [!IMPORTANT]
+> Links below point to the official MailChannels API documentation, options and responses may differ slightly when using this SDK.
+Please refer to the [documentation](https://mailchannels.yizack.com) for the correct usage of each feature.

 ### [Email API](https://docs.mailchannels.net/email-api/api-reference/email-api)

 - 📧 Emails